The Pointer Sisters: Height of success

-"I Need You" had been the lead single from the album, and was a significant R&B hit, peaking at No. 13 on the Black Singles charts.
-The album's last single, "Baby Come and Get It", did well on the Black Singles charts too but did not make the top 40.
-They received Grammy Awards for Best Pop Performance by a Duo or Group with Vocal for "Jump (For My Love)", and Best Vocal Arrangement for Two or More Voices for "Automatic".
-These songs also followed "Slow Hand" into the Top 10 in the UK Singles Chart, with "Automatic" peaking at number 2 in that country.
-Following this, the group performed on the "We Are The World" song/music video, alongside Tina Turner, Michael Jackson, Paul Simon, Bob Dylan, Diana Ross and Stevie Wonder.
+"I Need You" had been the lead single from the album, and was a significant R&B hit, peaking at No. 13 on the R&B chart and also becoming a moderate Hot 100 hit.
+The album's sixth and final single, "Baby Come and Get It", became a moderate Hot 100 hit and R&B hit.
+They received Grammy Awards for Best Pop Performance by a Duo or Group with Vocal for "Jump (For My Love)" and Best Vocal Arrangement for Two or More Voices for "Automatic".
+This would be the first Pointer Sisters album to feature six singles.
+The group later performed on the charity hit song "We Are The World" along with other major American recording acts.

-These Planet singles marked the end of their run of Top 10 hits in the US, with their subsequent RCA releases "Dare Me" in 1985 (the Sisters' last Australian Top 10 hit), and "Goldmine" in 1986, reaching numbers 11 and 33, respectively.
+In 1984, Ruth became a grandmother for the second time.

-In 1985, Ruth became a grandmother for the second time.
+These Planet Records singles marked the end of their run of Top 10 hits in the US, although they did score a major hit with their subsequent RCA Records song "Dare Me", which reached No. 11 in 1985.
+That song would also be the group's last Australian top 10 hit.
+Another single, "Goldmine", reached No. 33 on the US Hot 100 in 1986.

-In 1987, the Pointer Sisters starred in an NBC primetime special titled "Out All Night", which opened with footage of them performing "Jump" at one of their concerts, and which then followed the trio as they socialized and performed around the L.A. night scene.
+In 1987, the Pointer Sisters starred in an NBC primetime special titled "Up All Night", which opened with footage of them performing "Jump" at one of their concerts, and which then followed the trio as they socialized and performed around the L.A. night scene.
 The special, which featured guest appearances by Bruce Willis, the McGuire Sisters, and Whoopi Goldberg, was also nominated for a Primetime Emmy Award.
 The sisters also were featured in a lavish Diet Coke commercial, which aired during the program, and which presented them singing a soulful jingle about the soda.

-The sisters eventually left RCA Records to record for Motown and then SBK, releasing several group albums and individual solo albums along the way, but these projects did not achieve the level of success of their earlier work.
+The sisters eventually left RCA Records to record for Motown Records and SBK Records, releasing several group albums but these albums did not achieve the level of success of their earlier releases.